Send email with formula

 The variables are presented as "query string parameters", delimited with the ampersand (?) character.
 For example, a fully formed mailto: link in an HTML document might appear like this:

-When a user click the link text, the default email application opens a new email with the variables filled in.
+When a user clicks the link text, a new email will open in the default email application with the variables filled in.

 In Excel, the HYPERLINK function can be used to create links.
 The basic syntax is: